gbrueckl/connectors/powerbi/README.md

 ## Parameter DeltaTableFolderContent
 A table that contains a file/folder listing of your Delta Lake table.
-Power BI supports a wide set of storage services which you can use for this.
+PowerBI supports a wide set of storage services which you can use for this.
 There are however some mandatory things this file/folder listing has to cotain:
 - a sub-folder `_delta_log` (which holds the Delta Log files and also ensures that the parent folder is the root of the Delta Lake table)
 - mandatory columns `Name`, `Folder Path`, `Content`, `Extension`
 - a column called `file_name`